SIC Accuracy Benchmarks

 3. Confirm primary activity: use the primary operational activity when multiple activities exist.

-5. Confirm repeatability: sanity-check against comparable businesses.
+5. Confirm repeatability: sanity-check the outcome against comparable businesses.

 Start here: SIC Code Lookup Directory